 For example: the president will have her/his name linked to email through statepresident@aauw-ca.org.

-- Photos taken at AAUW events may be posted on the state website without the permission of the people appearing in the photo.
-When a photo has been posted, the names of those appearing in the photo may also be posted; but names will not be added to candid shots unless explicit permission has been received from those appearing in the photo. - Anyone who objects to his/her contact information or picture being posted in this way may contact the Communications Committee chair or the AAUW California president.
+Photos taken at AAUW events may be posted on the state website without the permission of the people appearing in the photo.
+When a photo has been posted, the names of those appearing in the photo may also be posted; but names will not be added to candid shots unless explicit permission has been received from those appearing in the photo.
+Anyone who objects to his/her contact information or picture being posted in this way may contact the Communications Committee chair or the AAUW California president.
 The information/picture will be removed as quickly as possible.

-702.6 Email Lists - How Used

-The state Communications Committee and office manager will create and manage email group lists for branch and state leaders.
-Members will be subscribed automatically to those lists based on their leadership position(s).
+702.6 The state Communications Committee and office manager will create and Email Lists - How manage email group lists for branch and state leaders.
+Members will be Used subscribed automatically to those lists based on their leadership position(s).
+State board and committee email groups are restricted to the members of to the mail group lists used for branch broadcasts.

-State board and committee email groups are restricted to the members of those groups, but any AAUW California member may request subscription to the mail group lists used for branch broadcasts.
+those groups, but any AAUW California member may request subscription